ReVanced-Extended-Community/Community-Guides/news/playback-issues-announcement.md

-- Note: This announcement has been edited after the v5.11.1 patches have been released.
+- Note: This announcement has been edited after the v5.12.1 patches have been released.

 There are some notable updates regarding spoofing for playback in YouTube and YT Music.

 # YouTube

-In the recent patch release (v5.11.1), the following changes have been made:
+In the recent patch releases (v5.11.1 and v5.12.1), the following relevant changes have been made:

-- The `Android TV`, `iOS TV`, and `Android VR (Auth)` clients have been removed.
-See [this bug report](https://github.com/inotia00/ReVanced_Extended/issues/3166) for more information.
+- The `Android TV` and `iOS TV` clients have been removed.

 - The `Android Studio`, `ipadOS`, and `visionOS` clients have been added.

-See the [v5.11.1 release notes](https://github.com/inotia00/revanced-patches/releases/tag/v5.11.1) for the full list of changes.
+See the [v5.11.1](https://github.com/inotia00/revanced-patches/releases/tag/v5.11.1) and [v5.12.1](https://github.com/inotia00/revanced-patches/releases/tag/v5.12.1) release notes for the full list of changes.

 ### What does this mean for me?